 Our home is only 20 minutes from Lake Tahoe – which provides hiking and waterskiing in the summer, and snow skiing in the winter – Donner Lake, and only three hours from the Bay Area.
 Needless to say, we love taking advantage of all of that.
 We also enjoy taking advantage of the university’s free music concerts in the summer, the annual hot balloon air race, the rodeo, and the annual rib cook off.

 The discussion goes something like this: Me, “Look at this fantastic comfy couch!”
 My husband, “The couch only has one seat cushion which means only one flip-over after a stain…that is not practical.”
-Thus, I am still looking for a great couch with my aesthetic, but reality is slowly setting in and I’m coming to terms with the fact that my husband will only let me buy a couch that is vinyl or plastic.
+Thus, I am still looking for a great couch with my aesthetic, but reality is slowly setting in and I’m coming to terms with the fact that my husband only wants us to buy a couch that is vinyl or plastic.
 Needless to say, my aesthetic is not exactly kid friendly.
 I like a lot of white, glass, and and clean lines.

 We have dinner together almost every night.
 We both try to fit in as much as we can during the day so when we come home for dinner, we can give the kids 100% of our attention.
 We do rely on the nanny a lot to get certain errands done and to start (or actually cook) most dinners.
 We usually get a few texts from the nanny sending us pictures of what the kids are up to during the day, which we both really enjoy because it keeps us clued in as to how the kids are spending their time.
 Although we are both exhausted by the time we get home from work, those two hours before bedtime are precious.
 We talk about our day at dinner, take baths, we might play a game or two, watch a little television, read books, brush teeth, and go to bed.

-A: I hope they learn that family and love is the most important thing in life.
+I hope our children learn that family and love is the most important thing in life.
 My husband and I try to enforce that with nightly dinners while talking about the highlights of our day.
 I also have pictures of family all over the house to remind them of everyone who loves them.
 I want them to reflect on their childhood home with loving memories.

 Our kids also love to ride their bikes in the cul-de-sac, have water fights with the neighbors, set up lemonade stands, bake cookies, and do crafts.
 In fact, on the weekends the kids rarely like to leave the house, which can be a bit overwhelming for both my husband and I since it sometimes makes us feel like prisoners in our own home.
 I am grateful, however, that my children love their home and feel so comfortable there.